agraef/midizap/README.md

 In the following, we concentrate on "standard" data mode messages having an increment suffix.
 In this case, the optional step size in brackets indicates the amount of change required to trigger the translation, so its effect is to downscale the amount of change in the input value.
 (The variant without an increment suffix is more complicated and mostly intended for rather specialized uses, so we'll have a look at it later in the *Advanced Features* section.)

 Data mode usually tracks changes in the *absolute* value of a control.
 However, for `CC` messages there's also an alternative mode for so-called *incremental* controllers, or *encoders* for short, which can found on some DAW controllers.
 These usually take the form of jog wheels or rotary encoders which can be turned endlessly in either direction.
-In contrast, absolute-valued controllers are usually faders or knobs which are confined to a range between minimum and maximum values.
 Encoders emit a special *sign bit* value indicating a *relative* change, where a value < 64 usually denotes an increment (representing clockwise rotation), and a value > 64 a decrement (counter-clockwise rotation).
 The actual amount of change is in the lower 6 bits of the value.
 In the message syntax, these kinds of controls are indicated by using the suffixes `<`, `>` and `~` in lieu of `-`, `+` and `=`, respectively.
 These flags are only permitted with `CC` messages.

 ## Keyboard and Mouse Translations